 Fishing enthusiasts eagerly anticipate the opportunity to fly fish for the elusive rainbow trout in one of Colorado's 6,000 miles of streams.
 Walleye can be found in many of the more than 2,000 lakes and reservoirs.
 In all, Colorado offers the opportunity to catch more than 35 different fish species while enjoying some of the world's most spectacular scenery and best selection of fly fishing properties and ranches for sale.

 Trophy trout fishing can be found in many lakes and streams.
-One of the particular pleasures about becoming the proud owner of a colorado ranch for sale is the opportunity to fish for the big one without leaving your own property.
+One of the particular pleasures of purchasing a Colorado ranch or property for sale is the opportunity to fish for the big one without leaving your own property.

 Colorado is home to more elk than anywhere else in the world, making elk the most sought-after big game animal.
 There are ten other species of big game animals found in Colorado including black bears, antelopes, mule deer, bighorn sheep, and moose.
 The number of animals available to hunters is calculated each year based on the animal density in a particular GMU (Game Management Unit).
 The most current information can be found online at "Post-Hunt Population Estimates by Unit."
 The USDA Forest Service also posts a map of the state's many GMUs and the hunting availability and requirements for each.

 Private landowners with a minimum of 160 acres can register with the Colorado Division of Wildlife for special vouchers.
 Ranchers with 12,000 acres or more have the option of partnering with Colorado's Division of Wildlife to provide hunting opportunities on their land as part of the overall game management program.

 Finding the Perfect Property for You